mitodl/mitx-grading-library/README.md

 0. (Optional) Create and activate a new python virtual environment.
 1. Clone this repository and `cd` into it.
 2. Run `pip install -r requirements.txt` to install the requirements specified in `requirements.txt`.
 3. Run `pytest` to check that tests are passing.
+(To invoke tests of just the documentation, you can run the following command: `python -m pytest --no-cov --disable-warnings docs/*`)

 ## FAQ